Ralph — AI Guide Dog

 What is Ralph?

-Ralph is a small and autonomous robot car that leverages computer vision and machine learning to assist people with visual impairments in navigating their environment.
-Ralph achieves this by using a combination of object identification, depth estimation, and path planning to determine a safe path for the robot to follow, in turn guiding its user.
+Ralph is a small autonomous robot car that leverages computer vision (CV) and machine learning to assist people with visual impairments in navigating their environment.
+Ralph achieves this by using a combination of object identification, depth estimination, and path planning to determine a safe path for the robot to follow.

 AI Pipeline

-Ralph's AI pipeline is designed to be simple and efficient, using a combination of object identification, depth estimation, and path planning to determine a safe path for the robot to follow.
-The pipeline is as follows:
+Ralph's AI pipeline is designed to be simple and efficient enough to run on a Raspberry Pi.
+Using a combination of CV models, depth estimation models, and path planning algorithms, Ralph can identify safe paths for the robot to follow.

 - Divide view into 5 columns

-- Assess the risks that each object poses to the robot
+- Assess the risk that each object poses to the robot

-- Attempt to find an open path for the robot to follow
+- Attempt to find a safe path for the robot to follow

 Features